Uncategorized

 Unlike the export-led Tigers, India’s economy is characterized by a large domestic market and a mixed economic model.
 It combines agriculture, manufacturing, and a rapidly growing services sector, including IT and telecommunications.

-Also Read: Anterior vs Posterior - A Complete Comparison
+Also Read: Diarrhoea vs Diarrhea - Difference and Comparison

 Economic reforms since the 1990s have liberalized many sectors, but infrastructural and regulatory challenges remain.
 Despite these hurdles, India is emerging as a major global economic player driven by its youthful workforce.